Bernie Sanders on Science & Technology

 Where does Bernie stand on GMOs?

-He advocates that people have the right to know what is in their food so that they can make the decision on whether or not they want to consume it.
-Because the FDA already requires the labeling of over 3,000 ingredients, additives, and processes in our food, it makes sense that people should know if their food contains GMOs.
+He believes people have a right to know what is in their food so they can make the decision on whether or not they want to consume it.
+The FDA already requires the labeling of over 3,000 ingredients, additives, and processes in our food.
+It makes sense that people should know if their food contains GMOs.

 Read more about Bernie’s stance on GMOs here.